-- Increase awareness amongst youth aged 12-17 years regarding the functions of Local Government and their impact on young people within the City of Joondalup. - 2.
+- 1. Increase awareness amongst youth aged 12-17 years regarding the functions of Local Government and their impact on young people within the City of Joondalup. - 2.
 Utilise technology to develop and maintain contemporary, youth appealing communications with young people. - 3.
 Further develop Local Government representation and involvement in secondary schools. - 4.
 Increase the level of information regarding policy reforms and legislation relevant to young people; provide a forum for comment on these matters and advocate on behalf of young people for improvement and/or change. - 5.
-Ensure all community consultation undertaken by the City is available for comment by young people. - 6.
+Ensure all community consultation undertaken by the City and all Council Committees are open and available for young people to attend or make comment on and include channels of communication to ensure young people are aware of and have access to such information. - 6.
 Advocate for young people to be invited to participate in external community organisations' committees and working groups. - 7.
 Continue to deliver services that allow young people to engage in activities and programs. - 8.
 Develop and implement a specific communication strategy for 18 25 year olds that will effectively reach this target group.